dvklopfenstein/goatools_simulation/doc/md/README_figs_goea.md

   * FAIL in **A3** -> 124 genes, 64 genes
   * FAIL in **A4** -> 124 genes
 ![fig1a_FAIL_goea_orig_noprune_ntn1](images/fig1a_FAIL_goea_orig_noprune_ntn1_100to000_004to124_N00020_00020_humoral_rsp.png)
+Presents simulated values for FDR, sensitivity, and specificity when gene group sizes are varied from 4 genes to 124 genes and percentage of humoral response genes are varied from 0% to 100%.
+The gene groups are composed of 100% general population genes on row 1 and 100% enriched humoral response genes in row 5.
 ### 2b) FAIL: False Positives - Non-True Nulls w/other significant discoveries marked
   * FAIL in **A3** -> 124 genes, 64 genes
   * FAIL in **A4** -> 124 genes